hans/hans.github.com/_posts/2018-02-23-language-is-the-next-frontier.md

 Four years is quite a long time in the world of AI — enough to legitimately change your mind in the light of evidence (or lack thereof).
-Recall that NLP in 2014 was awash in the first exciting results in neural machine translation.[^4] In 2015 LeCun and one of his students put up a rather ambitiously titled preprint called ["Text Understanding from Scratch"][10].
+Recall that NLP in 2014 was awash in the first exciting results in neural machine translation.[^4] LeCun rode the wave, too: in 2015 he and one of his students put up a rather ambitiously titled preprint called ["Text Understanding from Scratch"][10].
 (No, they didn't solve "text understanding.")

 Yann seems to have had a change of heart since those brave words.
 I think the natural language processing community as a whole is ready to brush off the deep